 However investments in physical infrastructure languishes at about 1% of the overall amount.
 Other projections include that the number of drone will reach 20 million in 2020, aircrafts will reach around 30,000.

-The drone taxis are likely to form a significant part of a longer commute using a combination of public transportation and ride services.
+The drone taxis are likely to form a significant part of a longer commute.
+Because it will use a combination of public transportation and ride services.
 Regularly scheduled flights from vertiport to vertiport along a defined path will solve many of the safety and regulatory challenges of integrated airspace.

-The challenge for UAM service providers would be to build a new system of transportation to make travelling more efficient, effective and but a similar cost to driving.
+The challenge for UAM service providers would be to build a new system of transportation to make travelling more efficient, effective.
+But at a similar cost to driving.

 About the aircraft:

-- Various configurations of last mile, or remote, delivery drone configurations are being piloted by various courier companies.
+- Courier companies are piloting various configurations of last mile, or remote, delivery drone configurations.

-- Unmanned aerial personal transport is typically a five-seat VTOL vehicle capable of speeds of 300 km/hour and a range of about 200 kms on a single charge.
+- Unmanned aerial personal transport is typically a five-seat VTOL vehicle capable of speeds of 300 km/hour.
+It also has a range of about 200 kms on a single charge.
 The aircraft is very quiet during both take-off and landing, and when flying overhead.